azukaegoo/HabitMind/docs/setup.md

 - forwards ports 5000 and 5432

 4. For continuous coding
-   (i) Always "git pill" before "docker compose build", so as to update to latest changes in the repository
+   (i) "docker compose up" and Always "git pill" before "docker compose build", so as to update to latest changes in the repository

 ---